Building a Code System

 Use a separate code for each element of what the text is about, i.e., each code should encompass one concept only.
 If there are multiple aspects, the passage can be coded with multiple codes.

 Don't worry if not all of your codes can be sorted into a category.
 Some codes will remain single codes.
-In order not to "loose" them in the categories, use a special prefix, so they show up in their own section in the code system.
+In order not to "loose" them collect them in a folder, so they show up in their own section in the code system.

-If you have a lot of low frequency code that you want or need to merge, then code groups are a good way to collect them.
+If you have a lot of low frequency codes that you want or need to merge, then code groups are a good way to collect them.
 After you have added all low level codes that belong to the same theme / topic / idea, you can set this code group as filter.
 This makes it easier to merge the codes.
-You can then add prefixes, and the category code in capital letters.
+The next most likely step is to create a category and add the merged codes as subcodes.
+You may want to keep the code group because it will come in handy later in the analysis as filter.

 Once the data is coded, you have a good overview of your material and can describe it.
 You can then take the analysis a step further by querying the data.
 The tools that can be used include the code co-occurrence table, the code document table, the query tool, and the networks.